ActiveInferenceInstitute/ActiveInferAnts/1_PREPARE/Methods/Research/FieldSHIFT-2/Inputs_and_Outputs/Shifted_Dissertations/Written_Dissertation_Outline_shifted_Synthetic_Cognitive_Security_to_Synthetic_Biology.md

 ## Short-term Research Opportunities

-Immediate cognitive biases affecting local ecological management decisions will be investigated, providing actionable insights for practitioners and policymakers.
+Immediate research opportunities include investigating cognitive biases affecting local ecological management decisions.
+This research can provide valuable insights into how biases manifest in specific contexts and inform targeted interventions.

 ## Long-term Research Agenda

-A comprehensive research agenda will be developed to explore the evolving relationship between cognitive security and ecosystem dynamics, focusing on longitudinal studies to assess the impact of interventions over time.
+A comprehensive research agenda will be developed to explore the evolving relationship between cognitive security and ecosystem dynamics.
+This agenda will include longitudinal studies that track changes in public perception and ecological outcomes over time.

 ## Potential Collaborations and Interdisciplinary Projects

-Opportunities for collaboration with psychologists, ecologists, and educators will be identified, fostering interdisciplinary projects that address complex ecological challenges through innovative research.
+Opportunities for collaboration with psychologists, ecologists, and educators will be identified.
+These interdisciplinary projects can lead to innovative solutions that address both cognitive and ecological challenges.

 ---